disconnect3d/reverse-me-python/README.md

 Reverse Me or "I hate portals" was a challenge made by [Disconnect3d](https://disconnect3d.pl) for [Python Challenges 2018](https://www.python-challenges.com) competition held at [PyCon PL 2018](https://pl.pycon.org/2018/en/).

 The challenge requires user to find out three flags that are hidden in the Python script that is being executed.
 The catch is: the challenges source code cannot be read.
-At least not that easy.
+At least in theory.
+There are multiple ways to solve all three levels of the challenges =).

 **The challenge is not hosted there anymore, but with the source code in this repo, you can host it locally or on your machine.**